showyourwork/showyourwork/docs/faqs.rst

 Debugging in |showyourwork|'s conda environment
 --------------------

-Sometimes when debugging it can be helpful to bipass the ``showyourwork build`` command and run your code manually in the same environment |showyourwork| is using.
+Sometimes when debugging it can be helpful to bypass the ``showyourwork build`` command and run your code manually in the same environment |showyourwork| is using.
 To do that, you need to access the `conda environment <https://docs.conda.io/en/latest/>`_ that Snakemake creates.